nexussays/ASRake/README.md

 Provide the package task with the AIR and keystore information.
 If the key doesn't exist, it will be created.

-> Be sure that the swf file is included in the package (eg, it is included here by packaging everything in the bin directory with `-C bin .`)
+> Be sure that the swf file is included in the package (eg, it is included here by packaging everything in the bin directory: `air.include_files << "bin ."`)

 ```ruby
 air = ASRake::Adt.new "deploy/my_app.air"